 What is a core process?

-The term “core process” can also be found in the field of quality management – A good definition can be found in the book Quality Management: Terms and Definitions, 12th updated edition 2017 (at the status of ISO 9001 : 2015) – TÜV SÜD Academy Ltd.
+Definition Core Process – We also find the term “core process” in the area of quality management – A good definition can be found in the book Quality Management: Terms and Definitions, 12th updated edition 2017 (at the status of ISO 9001 : 2015) – TÜV SÜD Akademie GmbH

 “Coreprocess – process that is strategically important taking into account the company’s orientation and contributes significantly to business success.
 Core processes are characterized by the following aspects: Value creation, the (external) customer is at the beginning and end of the process, they contribute significantly to the company’s success and customer satisfaction, they have direct customer relevance and direct customer impact, the Customer is willing to pay for the output of the process.”